 - Simple Apple Crisp

 Rustic yet elegant, you’re going to love this simple autumn apple cake!
 It’s light, moist with juicy apples and full of warm spices like cardamom, nutmeg and cinnamon.
-It’s the perfect cake to enjoy with a hot cup of tea on those cool fall mornings.
+This is the perfect cake to enjoy with a hot cup of coffee or tea on those cool fall mornings.

 - Prep Time: 15 minutes

 - Cook Time: 35 minutes

 - 1/2 cup granulated sugar

 - 1/4 cup brown sugar, packed

 - 3/4 cup sour cream, full fat